lexieburby/test-payment-cards/readme.md

 Visa      | 4012001037490014    | Valid 3-D Secure Message With Embedded Whitespace Characters

 Passing a transaction amount of `900` (*e.g.* `$9.00`) will result in the payment being declined.

+Use `123` as the CVV for a successful transaction and `999` for the card details to be rejected.

 ### WePay